django-cms/django-cms/docs/reference/configuration.rst

 Unicode support for automated slugs
 ===================================

-django CMS supports automated slug generation from page titles that contain Unicode characters via the unihandecode.js project.
-To enable support for unihandecode.js, at least :setting:`CMS_UNIHANDECODE_HOST` and :setting:`CMS_UNIHANDECODE_VERSION` must be set.
+If your site has languages which use non-ASCII character sets, :setting:`CMS_UNIHANDECODE_HOST` and :setting:`CMS_UNIHANDECODE_VERSION` will allow it to automate slug generation for those languages too.

+Support for this is provided by the unihandecode.js project.

 ..  setting:: CMS_UNIHANDECODE_HOST